igor-gudimov/wisestamp_nightwatch_framework/README.md

 3. Run command "npx nightwatch" to run all tests with UI
 4. Run command "npx nightwatch --env chrome_headless" to run all tests in headless mode
-5. If you want to generate built-in Allure report, please install 'java' and 'allure' on your computer and run command "allure generate ./allure-results --clean && allure open"
+5. If you want to generate built-in Allure report, please install 'java' and 'allure' on your computer and run command "allure generate ./allure-results --clean && allure open", add this settings if server don't start '--host localhost --port 9999'